adrianleung5/Premier-League-Legends-quiz/README.md

 ## Returning User Goals
 - As a returning visitor, I would like to see new and more questions.
 - As a returning visitor, I would like to be able to leave feedback and suggestions for future questions for the quiz.
-- As a returning visitor, I would like to get in touch with the site developer
+- As a returning visitor, I would like to get in touch with the site developer,

 ## Frequent User Goals
 - As a frequent user, I would like to see my best scores.